oddbird/css-sandbox/src/sasslike/mixins-functions.md

-Either approach should work here as well, though I would lean towards the latter for the sake of consistency.
+Either approach should work here as well, though I would lean towards the latter for the sake of internal consistency.

 ### Parameter lists